Abdirashid-Yusuf/LumiBT/README.md

 <uses-permission android:name="android.permisson.BLUETOOTH"/>

 ```
-History
+## History

 Bluetooth was first invented in 1994 by a man named Dr. Jaap Hartsen while working at Erricson.
 Bluetooth has been available in the android studio from Android 2.0 éclair(API 5) but Bluetooth low energy support only from Android 4.3 Jelly Bean (API 18).
-The native Bluetooth stack is qualified for Bluetooth 5 in Android 8.0 . all devices need to have Bluetooth 5 qualified chipset in order to use the available Bluetooth 5 features.
+The native Bluetooth stack is qualified for Bluetooth 5 in Android 8.0 . all devices need to have Bluetooth 5 qualified chipset in order to use the available Bluetooth 5 features.</br>

-Major methods & Attributes
+## Major methods & Attributes </br>
-i)	BroadcastReicvers
+i)	BroadcastReicvers.    </br>
 I have used different methods throughout my project.
 Broadcast receivers have come in hand to catch the state change and log them.
 The first one is for ACTION_FOUND.
 ```